-I chowed my way through a year living in Belgium, demonstrating a hearty appreciation of the chocolate, the beer, the cheese and the fine nuances between two Belgian classics – the Liege and the Brussels waffles.
+I chowed my way through a year living in Belgium, demonstrating a hearty appreciation of the chocolate, the beer, the cheese and the fine nuances between two Belgian classics – the Liege Waffles and the Brussels waffles.

 The former is dense and doughy – in the most delicious way – with deep, crispy pockets and nubs of caramelized pearl sugar.
-The latter is airy and yeasted, with whipped egg whites folded in, yielding a cloud-like texture – almost as light as the powdered sugar showered over top.
+The latter is airy and yeasted, with whipped egg whites folded in, yielding a cloud-like texture – almost a light as the powdered sugar showered over top.
 You could easily put away a half dozen (whereas a single Liege waffle is a meal).

 Both are a far cry from what we dub “Belgian waffles” in North America (typically quite heavy, and risen with baking powder).

 These particular waffles are not Belgian by either North American or Belgian standards… but they sure are yummy!

 They’re yeast-leavened, barely sweetened, with crisp edges and a chewy, slightly eggy thing going on – reminiscent of crepes.
 You don’t need to proof the yeast, so they couldn’t be easier – simply whir everything together and stick the batter in the fridge.

 Ideally with yeasted waffles, you want to use a waffle maker with shallow pockets rather than the heavy cast-iron beast I use and love.
 The reason is that they tend to stick a bit in the deep pockets.

 Hard-core waffler I may be, but I’m not going to buy more than one waffle-producing appliance.
 I found that two tricks helped – lots of butter and lots of batter.